andres-quintela/manette/README.md

 ## Other scripts

-Some other scripts can also simplify your life (ex. test all the agents, create many gifs, ...).
+Some other scripts can also simplify your life (ex. test all the agents, create gifs for all the agents, ...).
 You can find them in the ```script``` folder.
 The ```script/README.md``` contains explanations on how to use them.